Employer of Record

 Social security contributions in Hungary play a pivotal role in the country’s welfare system, ensuring financial support and access to essential benefits for both employees and self-employed individuals.

-Employers are required to pay employment-related taxes and social security contributions, known as social tax.
-This tax is calculated based on the gross income received by the employee, with a fixed rate of 13%.
+Employers are required to pay employment-related taxes and social security contributions, known as social contribution tax.
+This tax is calculated based on the applicable tax base, with a fixed rate of 13%.

 Social Security Contribution Rates and Calculation

 In Hungary, social security contributions are based on the gross income paid to employees.
-As of 2024, employers are obligated to contribute at a rate of 13%, known as the ‘social tax’.
+As of 2026, employers are obligated to contribute at a rate of 13%, known as the social contribution tax.
 Employees themselves contribute 18.5% of their gross income towards social security.
-Notably, employers can deduct 15% of the unused child tax base allowance from the total 18.5% social security contribution obligation.

 Minimum Wage Requirements

-Effective from 1 January 2024, the minimum wage stands at 266,800 Hungarian forints (HUF) per month.
-For roles requiring secondary level qualifications or vocational training, the guaranteed minimum wage is set higher at HUF 326,000 per month.
-Employers based in Hungary are responsible for both making social security payments and electronically filing monthly social security declarations.
-Similarly, non-Hungarian employers operating in Hungary must fulfill these obligations, with potential repercussions shifting to employees if employers fail to comply.
+Effective from 1 January 2026, the minimum wage stands at HUF 322,800 per month.
+For roles requiring at least secondary education or vocational qualification, the guaranteed wage minimum is HUF 373,200 per month.
+Employers based in Hungary are responsible for making required payments and electronically filing monthly declarations.
+Similarly, non-Hungarian employers operating in Hungary may also have Hungarian compliance obligations depending on the facts of the employment.

 Healthcare Contribution and Responsibilities